 13. More Devices, More Threats

 This is a downside of having a massive boost in IoT devices.
 The number of devices behind your firewall has significantly grown in the last decade.
 Back in the day, we only had to worry about securing our personal computers from outside attacks.

 Now, in this age, we have a plethora of different IoT devices to worry about.
 Ranging from our daily smartphones to smart home appliances and much more.
 Since there are so many devices that can be hacked, the hackers will always be on the lookout for the weakest link and breach it.

 We always find out about large-scale IoT attacks.
 We heard about the Mirai botnet 2 years ago/ Before Mirai, and there was Reaper was much more dangerous than Mirai.
 Even though large-scale attacks cause more damage, we should also be fearing small-scale attacks that often go undetected.

 Small-scale attacks often evade detection and slip through the breaches.
 Hackers will use these micro attacks to carry out their plans instead of going for the big guns.

 15. Automation and A.I

 A.I. tools are already being used in the world.
 There are A.I. tools helping manufacture cars while others are sifting through a large amount of data.
-However, there’s a downside to using automation since it takes only a single mistake in the code or a faulty algorithm to bring down the entire A.I. network and along with it, the entire infrastructure it was controlling.
+However, there’s a downside to using automation since it takes only a single mistake in the code or a faulty algorithm to bring down the entire A.I. network and, along with it, the entire infrastructure it was controlling.

-A.I. and automation is just code; if somebody gets access to this code, they can take control over the automation and carry out whatever they want.
+A.I. and automation is just code; if somebody gets access to this code, they can control the automation and carry out whatever they want.
 So, we have to ensure that our tools stay safe against such attacks and threats.